Azure-Samples/azure-health-data-and-ai-samples/samples/Patient and Population Services G10/docs/deployment.md

 </details>

-## 6. Add sample data and profiles
+## 6. Add sample data and US Core resources

-In order to test this sample, you will need to load sample data and profiles.
-Inferno requires the loading of US Core and some sample data with conforming data.
-Your FHIR Service will need to have compliant data to pass the compliance test.
+The Inferno (g)(10) suite requires both the US Core profile and data to be loaded in order to pass the test.

-For more information on loading profiles, check out the [FHIR Loader Tool for US Core](https://github.com/microsoft/fhir-loader/blob/fhir-loader-cli/src/FhirLoader.Tool/uscore_README.md)

-We have created some sample data that can be deployed.
-Check out [this directory](../../../docs/rest/Inferno/).

-Or to quickly load data for testing, you can use [this script](../scripts/Load-ProfilesData.ps1) with some modification.
+We have created a Powershell script that will load US Core artifacts and test data quickly for testing.
+Open [this script](../scripts/Load-ProfilesData.ps1), change the variables at the top, and execute.

+### Loading the US Core resources

+Information about loading profiles for the FHIR Service can be found at [this documentation page](https://learn.microsoft.com/en-us/azure/healthcare-apis/fhir/store-profiles-in-fhir).
+In general, you will want to load all of the artifacts that are part of the US Core package.

+### Loading Data

+Passing Inferno (g)(10) may require loading of real data from your application.
+To quickly test this solution, you can load some sample data.

+We have created a bundle containing all the needed resources to pass the Inferno test.
+This can be found [here](https://raw.githubusercontent.com/microsoft/fhir-server/main/docs/rest/Inferno/V3.1.1_USCoreCompliantResources.json).
+Postman or another REST client can be used to load this file.